pebauer68/crystal/README.md

 icr(0.34.0) > puts "hello"
 hello
  => nil

+The IP address and input of any client is visible to all connected clients.

+socat - tcp:localhost:9090
+Hello in the bash chat: 127.0.0.1:56334
+Please be careful, all input is logged
+If you enter: "exit" the bash server will shutdown !!!
+127.0.0.1:56334 Logged in
+Clients online: 1
+icr
+127.0.0.1:56334 Client sent: icr icr peter@brix:~/src_crystal$ icr
+WARNING: ICR is not a full featured REPL........

 The pefered way to connect is: rlwrap socat localhost:9090   #rlwrap gives command history
 or: